-Acquire the API Key from your PMM Server and set PMM\SERVER\API\KEY in the deploy/secrets.yaml secrets file to this obtained API Key value.
+Acquire the API Key from your PMM Server and set PMM_SERVER_API_KEY in the deploy/secrets.yaml secrets file to this obtained API Key value.
+Keep in mind that you need an API Key with the "Admin" role.
+The API Key won't be rotated automatically.